safaris since 1995

 During the wet season a light waterproof outer shell or a lightweight poncho will do the trick.
 (If you take raingear then remember to take extra plastic bags or “Ziploc” bags for separating wet from dry kit in your luggage.)

-Beach and pool wear
+Beach and pool wear for a safari trip

 Beach wear guidelines are universal.
 One consideration throughout East Africa is the sensitivities of the largely Muslim population which finds it offensive for women to expose knees or shoulders.
 Whilst this is relaxed on the beach or in the bush please bear it in mind when in transit or staying in the cities.